chromium/chromium/net/data/ssl/chrome_root_store/faq.md

 [Chrome Root Store](https://g.co/chrome/root-store) contains the set of certificates Chrome trusts by default.

+In Chrome 105, we began rolling out the Chrome Root Store to apply a common certificate verification process on Windows and macOS.
+The rollout of the Chrome Root Store on Android, Chrome OS, and Linux  will be announced at a later date.
+Apple policies prevent the Chrome Root Store and corresponding Chrome Certificate Verifier from being used on Chrome for iOS.

 ## Where is the Chrome Root Store source code located?
 Source locations include
 [//net/data/ssl/chrome_root_store](/net/data/ssl/chrome_root_store),